chhaylatte/StraitJacket/README.md

 ## How it works
 ### It's just swift code

 Constraints are created using the `Restraint` object.
+Its methods are capable of creating many constraints at once with a single method call and are all chainable.
+The root view of `Restraint` is init'd with holds the created constraints.
+Items must be added to the `Restraint` for them to be visible to the Restraint's view.
+This also serves as a list of all items being laid out by `Restraint` object.

 ```swift
 let aRestraint = Restraint(self.view)